-72. In Linux, Do the Ctrl+Alt+Del key combination work?
+72. In Linux, Does the Ctrl+Alt+Del key combination work?

 73. In Linux, how would you refer to the parallel port where devices like printers are linked?

-74. Are drives like floppy drives and hard drive signified with letters of the drive?
+74. Are drives like floppy drives and hard drives signified with letters of the drive?

 No. In Linux, each device and drive have diverse designations.
 For instance, floppy drives are implied as /dev/fd0 and /dev/fd1.
 On the other side, the hard drives IDE/EIDE are implied as /dev/hda, /dev/hdb, /dev/hdc, etc.

 75. How the total memory used by LINUX can be determined?